-Due to the popularity of Ecuador's highlands, we recommend making reservations at least 4 months in advance.
+Reservations can be accepted up to 60 days before departure, provided services and space are available.
+Due to the popularity of Ecuador's highlands, we recommend making reservations at least 3-4 months in advance.
+Once your trip is guaranteed to operate, you will receive comprehensive pre-departure planning documents by email.

-Land Balance: Final payment is due at 90 days by Visa, Mastercard, Discover, American Express or check.
+Land Balance: Final payment is due at 120 days by Visa, Mastercard, Discover, American Express or check.
 You will receive a trip invoice indicating your balance due.
-Provided services and space are available, reservations can be accepted up to 30 days before departure.

-Cancellation Fees and other policies are outlined under the Terms & Conditions on Southwind's website.
+Cancellation Fees and other policies are outlined under the current Terms & Conditions on Southwind's website.